-Assault With Intent to Commit Bodily Harm Less Than Murder In Lansing
+Assault With Intent to Commit Bodily Harm Less Than Murder Attorney In Lansing

 Of all the violent crimes committed in Lansing, assault tops the charts for frequency.
 But as attorneys who have a long history of representing clients who have been accused of such crimes, we are well aware that the real world looks much different than the cold statistics.
 The “assaults” that are lumped together into a single category can be anything from a low-level misdemeanor, such as throwing a punch, to a serious felony, such as maiming someone for life.
 Our goal is to make sure the judge and jury understand the true facts of your case and never lump you in with offenders of a crime you did not commit.

 Unfortunately, because the differences between a misdemeanor assault and a serious felony assault (such as Assault with Intent to Commit Bodily Harm Less Than Murder) is somewhat ambiguous and dependent upon the defendant's intentions, the prosecution can bring elevated charges that far exceed the crime.
 When this happens, you need a dedicated courtroom defense attorney in Lansing because the difference between these two seemingly similar charges could be up to 10 years in prison.